A television with a label showing the mount type

 The Video Electronics Standards Association (VESA) is an industry-wide organization that develops and promotes standards for the display industry.
 VESA standards cover a range of specifications, including the dimensions and hole patterns on the back of a TV, which determine its compatibility with VESA-certified mounts.
 To determine your TV’s VESA pattern, measure the distance between the center of the mounting holes horizontally and vertically in millimeters.
 Common VESA patterns include 100×100, 200×200, 400×400, and 600×400.

-See also How to Mount My Vizio Tv
+See also How to Attach Wall Mount to Tv

 It is important to note that not all TV mounts are VESA-certified.
 Using a non-certified mount can result in damage to your TV or even injury.
 Always check the compatibility of your TV and mount before installation.
 Additionally, VESA standards are constantly evolving to keep up with advancements in technology.
 It is recommended to check for updates to VESA standards before purchasing a new TV or mount to ensure compatibility.